alextanhongpin/go-chat/README.md

 broadcast(room)
 ```

-The API may look like this:
+The API may look like this, and all endpoints are authorized:

 ```
 /v1/groups/:groupname/users/:id
 /v1/groups/:groupname/users
+/v1/groups/:groupname/messages
+or
+/v1/messages/groups
 /v1/messages
 /v1/messages/:id
+/v1/users/:id/contacts # To get the contact lists to display in the chat
 ```

 If a room has only 1 user, then it is a private chat, else it would be a group chat.
 When the user join the chat server, we can do the following operations to enable them to chat: